 - Jot things down on a notepad, or a digital device, to capture what is most important.

 - Remain present.
-Show how important this is to you by not getting distracted by your phone.
-Your body language matters.
+Show interest by not getting distracted by your phone and by being intentional about your body language.

 - Demonstrate your understanding of this partnership by balancing questions regarding expectations or statements highlighting the owner/manager and your perceived role in making this living arrangement a success.